Star Trek: The Experience: Borg Invasion 4-D

-Like Klingon Encounter, Borg Invasion draws the visitor into a Trek-themed adventure.
-While Klingon Encounter is based on the Star Trek: The Next Generation series (which also introduced the Borg), this one is based upon the Star Trek: Voyager series.
-Once more, this adventure includes the use of costumed actors and video and audio participation of several Trek series cast members.
+While Klingon Encounter was based on the Star Trek: The Next Generation series (which also introduced the Borg), Borg Invasion 4-D was based on the Star Trek: Voyager series.
+It too utilized costumed actors as well as video and audio participation of several Trek series cast members.

-Unlike Klingon Encounter which uses sets that duplicate (or come close to doing so) those on the ship in which it occurs, namely USS Enterprise-D, Borg Invasion does not occur on sets familiar to Trek viewers — the USS Voyager is not used.
-Instead, the action occurs at another site designed and created exclusively for the Hilton: a Starfleet space station.
-The 'Star Trek Borg Encounter', its twin attraction in north Germany opened at the 'Space Center Bremen' on February 12, 2004, in the city of Bremen, north Germany.
-The attraction closed down along with the 'Space Center' on September 26, 2004, due to low visitor numbers.
+Unlike Klingon Encounter, which used sets inspired by those on the ship where it occurred—the USS Enterprise-D—Borg Invasion did not occur on sets like those of USS Voyager, which were familiar to series viewers.
+Instead, the action occurred at a site designed and created exclusively for the Hilton: a Starfleet space station.
+The 'Star Trek Borg Encounter', its twin attraction in north Germany, opened at Space Center Bremen on February 12, 2004, in the city of Bremen, Germany.
+The attraction closed down along with the Space Center on September 26, 2004, due to low attendance.
 The 4D cinema with its 250 seats was dismantled in 2008.

-Immersion of the visitors into the storyline has no equivalent to the high-tech beaming on board the Enterprise-D used in Klingon Encounter.
-Here it is accomplished only by a quick introduction of the state of danger to the participants with the on-screen Trek series cast members Kate Mulgrew, Robert Picardo, and numerous other actors.
-The plot involves the participants in several close encounters with Borg drones.
+Immersion of the visitors in the storyline had no equivalent to the high-tech beaming on board the Enterprise-D in Klingon Encounter.
+Here it was accomplished only by a quick introduction of the state of danger, by on-screen Trek series cast members Kate Mulgrew, Robert Picardo and numerous other actors.
+The plot involved the participants in several close encounters with Borg drones.

 Though using no ride simulator, this adventure culminates in a space battle with the Borg Queen (played by the original Actress from the Star Trek movies, Alice Krige) via a 3-D movie with corresponding physical effects including water vapor, wind, and being "stabbed" with a Borg probe (thus the “4D” in the title).

 While Klingon Encounter goes to great effort to utilize Trek staples to justify the incorporation of 21st-century humans into a futuristic, far-off adventure (beaming, a spaceflight, and time travel) no such effort is made to justify participation in the plot of Borg Invasion 4-D.